The Clay Pigeon: Depiction of Japanese Americans

-Although the movie shows Jim's Japanese captors as extremely sadistic and inhumane, it also casts the much-maligned Japanese Americans in a positive light.
-As Mrs. Mioto, (a Japanese American) helps Jim escape his pursuers, he sees a photograph of her deceased husband, Sergeant John Mioto, member of the 442nd Infantry Division of the U.S. Army.
+Although the movie shows Jim Fletcher (Bill Williams)'s Japanese captors as extremely sadistic and inhumane, it also casts the much-maligned Japanese Americans in a positive light.
+As Japanese American Helen Minoto (Marya Marco) helps Jim escape his pursuers, he sees a photograph of her deceased husband, Sergeant John Minoto, member of the 442d Regimental Combat Team of the U.S. Army.
 It is accompanied by the certificate for his Distinguished Service Cross, awarded for "Extraordinary Heroism".

-Film noir specialist Eddie Muller speculates this is the first time the highly decorated 442nd Division, composed mostly of Japanese Americans, was acknowledged in a movie, and states that this was not simply the studio's formulaic trope of balancing something negative with a positive, but rather screenwriter Carl Foreman's personal progressive outlook.
+Film noir specialist Eddie Muller speculates this is the first time the highly decorated 442nd Regimental Combat Team, composed mostly of Japanese Americans, was acknowledged in a movie, and states that this was not simply the studio's formulaic trope of balancing something negative with a positive, but rather screenwriter Carl Foreman's personal progressive outlook.

 Reception

 Critical response

 Time Out film reviews wrote of the film, "Directed by Fleischer with tight, spare energy, although the implausible script and bland leading performances (with Hale as the dead friend's wife, initially hostile but soon losing her heart) make it much inferior to The Narrow Margin.